koji-project/koji/docs/source/migrating_to_1.12.rst

 ---------------

 New rpc calls:

+``listPackagesSimple``
-    * ``listPackagesSimple`` : handles a limited subset of the functionality provided by the ``listPackages`` call
+    handles a limited subset of the
+    functionality provided by the ``listPackages`` call

+``distRepo``
-    * ``distRepo`` : triggers generation of a distribution repo
+    triggers generation of a distribution repo

-Changes to calls
+Changes to calls:
     * repo related calls (e.g. ``repoInfo`` now include a boolean ``dist`` field
     * the ``editTag2`` call can now remove tag_extra data if the ``remove_extra`` keywarg argument is used
     * the listTaskOutput call supports a new ``all_volumes`` keyword argument.
       If true, the results are extended to deal with files in same relative paths on different volumes.
     * the ``getTaskResult`` call takes an optional boolean ``raise_fault`` argument
     * the ``taskWaitResults`` call takes an optional ``canfail`` argument to indicate subtasks which can fail without raising an exception